How to Find the Default Gateway IP in Linux [4 Best Methods]

 viewing default gatway using GUI

 Graphical user interface is widely used for managing network configurations in Linux.
 GUI provides a user-friendly and intuitive interface to manage network settings, making it an excellent choice for users who prefer graphical tools.
-To find the default gateway IP using GUI, follow these steps:
+To find default gateway Linux using GUI, follow these steps:

 1. Opening the system setting by clicking the gear icon on the left side.